Hide 'online', silent exit from groups and more: see the latest Whatsapp updates | Technology

 Whatsapp announces new privacy measures — Photo: Disclosure/Whatsapp

-Among them is one that Brazilians have been waiting for for years: hide that you are “online” when opening the application.
+Among them, there is one that has been awaited by Brazilians for years: hide that you are “online” when opening the application.
 This feature will be released gradually and will be available to everyone later this month.

 Here’s how to hide “online” from your WhatsApp account: